- Phone: 937-229-2152

 In the Dayton community, Dick currently serves on the City of Dayton's Rubicon Park Master Plan Land Use Committee, the Leadership Dayton Curriculum Review Committee, United Way Public Policy Committee, East End Community Services Board of Trustees, Advisory Board of the Montgomery County Community Action Program, Genesis Investment Board, League of Women Voters Community Advisory Board, Out-of-School Youth Fast Forward Center Advisory Board, Daybreak Runaway Shelter Board of Trustees, Emergency Food Bank Transition Committee, Salem Avenue Corridor Committee, World of Wonder Accelerated Learning Community School Governing Board, Dayton Dialogue on Race Steering Committee, Artemis Center Peacekeepers Committee, the Catholic Fund for Urban Children and Schools Board of Directors, and Good Samaritan Hospital and Samaritan Health Partners Boards of Trustees.
 He also currently teaches for the Department of Political Science.

 Dick is a 1973 graduate of the University of Dayton and a 1993 graduate of The Ohio State University School of Public Policy and Management.
-His wife, Susan, is a school psychologist and administrative faculty in the UD School of Education and Allied Professions.
+His wife, Susan, is a school psychologist and administrative faculty in the UD School of Education and Health Sciences.
 The Fergusons live in Beavercreek, Ohio, and have three sons: Mark, David, and A.J.